 How Long Do Candied Nuts Last?

 If stored in an airtight container (like a jar) at room temperature, the candied cashews will last up to 1 month.

 Tips for Making Candied Nuts

 I used whole roasted, lightly salted cashews from Trader Joe’s.
 Their nuts are the best value for me.
 I don’t have room to store Costco-sized quantities of things.
 I prefer using already roasted rather than raw nuts because they have more flavor.

-They firm up and get crunchier as they cool so waiting an hour, or even overnight, is best.
+The cashews firm up and get crunchier as they cool so waiting an hour — or even overnight — is best.
 But I couldn’t.

 - Preheat oven to 300F.
 Line a baking sheet with a Silpat or parchment paper.
 Don’t skip lining your baking sheet; set aside.

 - To a large bowl, add the egg white, water and whisk vigorously until very frothy, foamy, and bubbly, about 2 minutes by hand.